OlgaKnut/pands-project/README.md

 Here is an example how you can jump to a wrong conclusion if you don't know the structure of your dataset.
-Looking at the heatmap of full Iris data set we can see negative correlation between some pairs of variables. so we can say that for example if petal length is increasing sepal width sould decrees as correlation index is -0.42. but if you look at the heatmap of each species separatly there is no negative correlation at all. so each mesurment will increas if one of the is increasing.
+Looking at the heatmap of full Iris data set we can see negative correlation between some pairs of variables.
+We can say that for example if petal length is increasing sepal width sould decrees as correlation index is -0.42. but if you look at the heatmap of each species separatly there is no negative correlation at all.
+Each measurement will increas if one of the is increasing.
 Not all of them at the same rate.

 It is easier to understand how three positive values from each subset become a negative in a whole set if you look at the scatter plot of pairs of variables where you can notice different dinamycs in subsets and a set.